Insect Bites and Stings - Medical Condition

 You should remove ticks with tweezers.
 They should be pulled straight out, as this reduces the chance of the head and mouthparts remaining in the wound.
 This may happen anyway.
 If it does, pluck out the easily accessible parts, but don’t fish around in the wound.
 These parts are unlikely to cause infection and certainly won’t transmit Lyme disease.
 Don’t try to kill the tick with heat or any chemical while it is still attached – just pull it out.

-To avoid insects and insect bites, do not wear brightly-coloured clothing or strong, flowery perfumes.
+To avoid insects and insect bites, do not wear brightly-coloured clothing or strong, flowery perfumes or lotions.
 Do not carry overripe fruit or walk through clover fields.
 People with allergies to stings should wear identification bracelets.
 Applying insect repellents may also be useful to avoid insect bites.
-Wear long-sleeve shirts, pants, and socks for protection.
+Wear long-sleeve shirts, pants, protective shoes, and socks for protection.